It all began when we wanted a custom photo gallery.

 To kick-off the next arc of our story we set out to fix every long-standing annoyance we had with system architecture.

-Some of this was simple module renames with little semantic change.
-On another level, some whole modules got rebuilt.
+Some of this was simple module renames with few semantic changes.
+But on another level, some whole modules got rebuilt.
 This became a megalithic redesign version, perhaps our largest one ever.

 ~ the Octoboxy crew